computer-science-engineering/learning-computer-science/src/_notes/books/distributed-systems-for-fun-and-profit/5_Chapter4_Replication/readme.md

 During each epoch, the leader proposes one value at a time to be voted upon.
 Within each epoch, each proposal is numbered with a unique strictly increasing number.
 The followers (voters / acceptors) accept the first proposal they receive for a particular proposal number.

 ### Normal operation

+During normal operation, all proposals go through the leader node.
+When a client submits a proposal (e.g. an update operation), the leader contacts all nodes in the quorum.
+If no competing proposals exist (based on the responses from the followers), the leader proposes the value.
+If a majority of the followers accept the value, then the value is considered to be accepted.

+Since it is possible that another node is also attempting to act as a leader, we need to ensure that once a single proposal has been accepted, its value can never change.
+Otherwise a proposal that has already been accepted might for example be reverted by a competing leader.
+Lamport states this as:

+_P2: If a proposal with value v is chosen, then every higher-numbered proposal that is chosen has value v_.

+Ensuring that this property holds requires that both followers and proposers are constrained by the algorithm from ever changing a value that has been accepted by a majority.
+Note that "the value can never change" refers to the value of a single execution (or run / instance / decision) of the protocol.
+A typical replication algorithm will run multiple executions of the algorithm, but most discussions of the algorithm focus on a single run to keep things simple.
+We want to prevent the decision history from being altered or overwritten.